4iwen/Fyziks/README.md

            - `brew install gcc`
 4. Run `build.sh` or `build_mingw.bat` or `build_visual_studio.bat`
 5. Built files are located in the `bin/` folder

-> **_NOTE:_**  The demo requires SFML to be installed as a library on your system or in PATH,
-> otherwise you will need to copy the SFML DLLs to the `bin/` folder or compile and link SFML as static.

 ### Usage